-Tel-Ray who later became better known as Morley made theses oil can units.
+Tel-Ray who later became better known as Morley made these oil can units.

 At the time, Tel-Ray were focusing on being the OEM and utilizing their oil can technology (Patent US3530227 A).

-Recording onto a spinning disk, a layer of oil prevents the signal leaking into the air.
+Recording onto a spinning disk, a layer of oil prevents the signal from leaking into the air.